 Lao-tse (Tao Te Ching, chapter 50, para.
 4):

-It was a powerful visual interpreted by artists, centuries apart, the rhinos body covered in plated armour.
+It was a powerful visual interpreted by artists, centuries apart, the rhinos body covered in plated armor.
 In reality the tough skin of the tank-like creature is bare except for a fringe of whiskers around the ears and at the tip of the tail.
-Despite having dagger-like horns, rhinos hardly use them for offense and defense.
-Instead they bite off chunks of flesh from their opponents body using their sharp teeth.
-However, African cousins like the black rhinos do use their horns when annoyed.
-Elephants and Rhinoceros seldom get together in the wild.

-Many fine representations of the hunt of the rhinoceros survive in medieval art, in the Islamic world, India and in China.
+Many fine representations of the hunt of the rhinoceros survive in medieval art, in the Islamic world, India, Nepal and in China.

 Rookmaaker, Vigne and Martin provide commentary on rhinoceros fights in India in considerable detail.
 An account of Mogul Emperor Shah Jahan (1627–1658) states that the ruler would